How to market an online business and turn a tidy profit

 Also known as attraction marketing, inbound marketing tactics focus on gifting value to your audience, so customers come to you instead of you chasing them down.

-Creating valuable content and giving it away for free is a proven way to attract new customers to your business.
+Creating and giving away content for free is a proven way to attract new customers to your business.

 Check out creator Eldar Gezalov’s free Getting Started with Blocs 3 mini-course, which he uses as a lead magnet.
 In exchange for an email, Eldar gives away to his audience his mini-course for free.

-This allows Eldar to send subsequent emails and messages to his audience that eventually promote his other storefront offers, like his paid digital downloads here.
+This allows Eldar to send subsequent emails and messages to his audience that eventually promote his other product offers, like his paid digital downloads here.

 Bonus tip: If you’re formatting a lengthy piece of content as a lead magnet, try to keep it to around seven minutes of reading time, or 2,000 words for an optimal length.